 Berg et al. used ultra-performance liquid chromatography to determine concentrations of LSD in serum in a 2013 study.
 Concentrations of 1.5 to 5.5 ng/mL were present 24 hours after patients ingested 300-microgram doses of the substance.
 Due to the complexity surrounding the methods, this method is also not adopted to an appreciable degree.

 Treatment of LSD toxicity is mainly supportive.
 Autonomic symptoms require symptomatic treatment.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) published protocols for improving treatment for patients under the influence of, or withdrawing from specific substances in a 2006 update.
-For hallucinogenic toxicity, the recommendation is to provide a quiet environment for the patient, one that is preferably free from external stimuli, and also to provide direct one-to-one supervision to ensure the patient does not cause any harm, whether it is self-harm or harm to others.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) published protocols for improving treatment for patients under the influence of or withdrawing from specific substances in a 2006 update.
+For hallucinogenic toxicity, the recommendation is to provide a quiet environment for the patient, preferably free from external stimuli, and to provide direct one-to-one supervision to ensure the patient does not cause any harm, whether it is self-harm or harm to others.
 The guidelines also state that a low dose of a benzodiazepine may be indicated in some cases for control of anxiety.
 Individuals who have taken large doses of LSD are at risk for residual psychotic symptoms and are therefore managed with antipsychotic drugs if symptoms manifest and persist.

 Other drugs of abuse require consideration in the differential of LSD intoxication, such as: